Château de Vigny

 The Château de Vigny is a château in the commune of Vigny, Val d'Oise, France.
 It was built in 1504 on the site of a mediaeval structure for Cardinal Georges d'Amboise, with substantial alterations in the 1880s in the troubadour style for its then owner, Comte Philippe Vitali, Prince of Sant'Eusebio.
-It was entered ("inscrit") as a monument historique in 1984.
+It was listed ("inscrit") as a monument historique in 1984.